mrazjava/bambi-editor/readme.md

  - Plugin Architecture

 ## Initial Checkin
-This is port of a project from sourceforge.
+This is a port of a project from [sourceforge](https://sourceforge.net/projects/bambieditor/).
 Bambi Editor was created in 2013, then left unattended.
-As the author of the original, returning to it after several years, I have plans to fix project structure, build, and add new features.
+As the author of the original, returning to it after several years, I have plans to fix project structure, the build, and add new features.
 Except for this readme, I pulled git repo from sourceforge in completely original state with broken build issues and everything else.
 The initial checkin is tagged as 0.9.2 release and any further development will follow.